shoumodip/fm.vim/README.md

 let g:fm#keys["t"] = "Trash"
 ```

 Now `t` is a keybind which will run your custom function `Trash()` in Fm.
 The possibilities with this are virtually endless.
-By the way don't worry about escaping the items, `fm#get_items` does that automatically for you.

 ### `fm#action(TEXT, KEY)`
 Take all the selected items (or the current line, depends) and place them in the command mode prompt separated with a space.
 This is the function behind the `.` and `!` keybindings.
 It takes two optional parameters, the `TEXT` to place before the cursor and the `KEY` to press after placing the items in the command prompt.
 For example this is the `!` keybinding.